Shopping

 This miniature marvel is much smaller and lighter than other KitchenAid models, but it still has the power to work through cake batter, bread dough, and more.

 This mixer maxes out at 250 watts, which is less than half the size of some more high-end stand mixers, but if you need a smaller size it's a sacrifice worth making.
 Molly found that the smaller motor kept up with the bigger appliances on test.
-What's more, because it's smaller, it has the added bonus of being quieter, and smaller capacities meant that it was mixer was stable on the countertop.
+What's more, because it's smaller, it has the added bonus of being quieter, and smaller capacities meant that this mixer was stable on the countertop.

 Any attachments purchased separately will also still be compatible with this petite model, so you still get the full benefits of the brand – excellent quality, great results, and a beautiful, statement appliance.